likhithkp/likhithkp/readme.md

 # Hey There 👋, I'm Likhith!

-Enthusiastic software engineer with a talent for coding and a solid foundation in computer science.
-Eager to leverage my skills in collaboration, communication, and development to drive innovative solutions.
+A dedicated software engineer with a passion for building robust applications and solving complex problems.
 <br/>